Written Tales

 Cinquain Poem

-But, like all other forms, the Cinquain has rules which help you consider each word with care.
+But, like all other forms, the Cinquain has rules that help you consider each word with care.
 Remember, there are only twenty-two syllables across five lines to complete the prose.

 • Line 1 consists of two (2) syllables,